The 2020 flu season is upon us and it is more important than ever to protect

 - Decide Which Vaccine is Best for You: When it comes to flu vaccines, there

-are choices outside the standard dose option.
+are choices outside of the standard dose option.
 These decisions are even

 more important for seniors to consider.